FeroxFoxxo/MQReawakened/README.md

 > Looking to host your own server?
 Read the new step‑by‑step setup guide: [SETUP.md](SETUP.md)
 >
 > Looking to play the game?
 Read the new step‑by‑step setup guide: [SETUP_LAUNCHER.md](SETUP_LAUNCHER.md)
+>
+> Looking to customize the game?
+Read the new step-by-step asset loader guide: [ASSETLOADER.md](ASSETLOADER.md)

 ### Information